radiantlogic-v8/documentation-new/documentation/sys-admin-guide/server-backend.md

 This setting is only applicable if SSL is used to connect to the backend.
 If enabled, RadiantOne validates the CN/SAN of the certificate and only establishes a connection to the backend if the hostname matches.
 This setting is not enabled by default meaning that RadiantOne doesn’t validate the hostname to the CN/SAN of the certificate for SSL connections.

-?**Note - RadiantOne does not perform a reverse lookup when the Host Name for the backend is defined as an IP address instead of a fully qualified server name.**
+>[!note] RadiantOne does not perform a reverse lookup when the Host Name for the backend is defined as an IP address instead of a fully qualified server name.

 ### STARTTLS